desi/alchemy-ethereum-bootcamp/week1-project/ecdsa-node/readme.md

 ### Client

 The client folder contains a [react app](https://reactjs.org/) using [vite](https://vitejs.dev/).
 To get started, follow these steps:
+Project Description: The project was pretty open ended without any real requirements.
+However, it was clear the team wanted us to use what we had learned in the previous week to do "something interesting".
+The original project given to us had hard coded values for addresses with balances.
+The UI had a single field on the left for entering a wallet and getting a balance.
+The right side had two fields.
+One for entering the amount to transfer and one to enter the address to send to.
+The hardcoded addresses were simple ones like "Ox2".

+What I did to make it more interesting:
+1. Instead of hard coding the addresses I moved them to being generated at the time of server start.
+2. I made each "person/wallet" have a private/public key pair.
+3. Additionally I moved to using the public key as the addresses.
+4. I updated the UI on the transfer side to require a signature and recovery bit rather than accepting a private key directly.
+5. I recovered the public address from the signature to make sure the amount and key matched the sender.

+Helper script:
+I additionally created a helper script to generate the signature for a given private key and amount.
+It is in /server/scripts and can be executed by calling typing the following at the command line:
+`node sign_a_message.js <MESSAGE> <PRIVATE_KEY>`

+Quick Demo:

+To Run the App:
 1. Open up a terminal in the `/client` folder
 2. Run `npm install` to install all the depedencies
 3. Run `npm run dev` to start the application